 Similar to the goals of the first Sideline Cancer Chapter established at Saint Francis University, the goal of this newly established PSU Sideline Cancer Club is to raise awareness for Pancreatic Cancer research by participating in our trademarked Sideline Cancer t-shirt campaign and by hosting collaborative Pancreatic Cancer Symposiums such as the one scheduled for Friday, April 5th, 2019.

-Below is a list of the key participants in our upcoming Pancreatic Cancer Symposium/Forum, which will be held on Friday April 5, 2019 at 7:00 PM at the Penn State Altoona Devorris Downtown Center:
+Below is a list of the key participants presenting to students and community members at our upcoming Pancreatic Cancer Symposium/Forum, which will be held on Friday April 5, 2019 at 7:00 PM at the Penn State Altoona Devorris Downtown Center:

 Jack Andraka is an American inventor, scientist, and cancer researcher.
-He is known for his award-winning work on a potential method for possibly detecting the early stages of pancreatic and other cancers.
+He is known for his award-winning work on a potential method for possibly detecting the early stages of Pancreatic Cancer and other cancers.
 Since 2015, he has attended Stanford University as an undergraduate.

-Maureen Shul is the Founder and CEO of Wings of Hope for Pancreatic Cancer Research in Castle Rock, Colorado.
-Maureen is a former mayor of Castle Pines and experienced losing her brother and mother to pancreatic cancer, within months of each other, which led her to establish the foundation.
+Maureen Shul is the Founder and CEO of Wings of Hope for Pancreatic Cancer Research in Castle Pines, Colorado.
+Maureen is a former mayor of Castle Pines and experienced losing her brother and mother to Pancreatic Cancer, within months of each other, which led her to establish the foundation.

 Dr. Adair James Adair is a Professor of Materials Science and Engineering.
 He is considered an expert on nanomaterials, especially for drug delivery.
 He is also the Invent Penn State 2018 “Inventor of the Year,” and the Penn State Sideline Pancreatic Cancer Club advisor.